Skip to main content

 Peptide Modulation of Metabolic Pathways

 It promotes lipolysis in adipose tissue, enhances protein synthesis in muscle, and influences glucose metabolism.
-By restoring more physiological GH secretion patterns, these peptides can help mitigate sarcopenia (age-related muscle loss) and reduce central adiposity, thereby improving and overall metabolic flexibility.
+By restoring more physiological GH secretion patterns, these peptides can help mitigate sarcopenia (age-related muscle loss) and reduce central adiposity, thereby improving insulin sensitivity and overall metabolic flexibility.

 Consider the role of ghrelin mimetics, such as MK-677.
 While primarily known for stimulating GH release, ghrelin itself is a gut-brain peptide with significant roles in appetite regulation, energy balance, and sleep architecture.
-By modulating ghrelin receptors, MK-677 can influence energy expenditure and substrate utilization, potentially aiding in weight management and improving sleep quality, both of which are critical for during perimenopause.
+By modulating ghrelin receptors, MK-677 can influence energy expenditure and substrate utilization, potentially aiding in weight management and improving sleep quality, both of which are critical for metabolic health during perimenopause.

 The Interplay of Inflammation and Peptides